syl20bnr/spacemacs-elpa-mirror/melpa/info+-readme.txt

    - `Info-persist-history-mode' - Enabling this minor mode saves the list of your visited Info nodes between Emacs sessions.
-     This gives you a persistent virtual manual of the nodes you have visited in the past.
-If the mode is enabled, the list of visited nodes is saved to the file named by option `Info-saved-history-file' when you quit Emacs (not Info) or when you kill an Info buffer.
+     Together with command `Info-history' (bound to `L' by default), this gives you a persistent virtual manual of the nodes you have visited in the past.
+If the mode is enabled then the list of visited nodes is saved to the file named by option `Info-saved-history-file' when you quit Emacs (not Info) or when you kill an Info buffer.

    - `Info-save-current-node' (bound to `.') – Save the name of the current node to list `Info-saved-nodes', for use by `v'